erikyao/erikyao.github.io/_posts/2017-08-31-python-put-simply-generators-are-special-coroutines.md

 Last post [Python: Yes, coroutines are complicated, but they can be used as simply as generators](/python/2017/08/29/python-yes-coroutines-are-complicated-but-they-can-be-used-as-simply-as-generators) raised me two interesting questions: why can `next(coro)` and `coro.send(None)` both serve as primers of coroutines?
 Is there any connection between them?

-I checked the CPython code and found that, **generators are special coroutines**!
-Yes, they actually work the same way!
+I checked the CPython code and found that, **generators are special coroutines!** Yes, they actually work the same way!

 ```c
 /* --------------------------------------------------------------------------